tigitz/php-spellchecker/docs/content/06_Text_Processors/10_Create_Custom.md

-# Create your custom Spellchecker
+# Create your custom Text Processor
 TODO

 Meanwhile, check the current implementations in `PhpSpellcheck\Spellchecker` to